 - What you hope to accomplish with a Ph.D.

-Your resume, three letters of recommendation and statement of purpose must be submitted through the Graduate Admissions Management and Evaluation System (GAMES).
+Your resume, three letters of recommendation and statement of purpose must be submitted through the graduate application.

 GMAT – Graduate Management Admission Test

 You must register to take the GMAT (preferred) or GRE and have the results forwarded to Nebraska (use institution code S40-HW-48).
-You must also submit your scores through GAMES.
+You must also submit your scores through the graduate application.

 International Students with a degree outside the United States must also include: